OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial.md

 5. Add the following code to **popup.js**.
 Note the following about this code:

-   - *Every page that calls APIs in the Office.JS library must first ensure that the library is fully initialized.* The best way to do that is to call the `Office.onReady()` method.
+   - *Every page that calls APIs in the Office.js library must first ensure that the library is fully initialized.* The best way to do that is to call the `Office.onReady()` method.
 If your add-in has its own initialization tasks, the code should go in a `then()` method that is chained to the call of `Office.onReady()`.
-For an example, see the app.js file in the project root.
-The call of `Office.onReady()` must run before any calls to Office.JS; hence the assignment is in a script file that is loaded by the page, as it is in this case.
+The call of `Office.onReady()` must run before any calls to Office.js; hence the assignment is in a script file that is loaded by the page, as it is in this case.
-   - The jQuery `ready` function is called inside the `then()` method.
-In most cases, the loading, initializing, or bootstrapping code of other JavaScript libraries should be inside the `then()` method that is chained to the call of `Office.onReady()`.

     ```js
     (function () {